regro/cf-scripts/tests_integration/README.md

 Also, a test case is always bound to one specific feedstock.

 ### Test Case Definition
 To define a test case, create a Python file in the definitions dir of the feedstock.
+You can name it arbitrarily.
+Referring to
-Referring to [this](definitions/pydantic/version_update.py) minimal test case, you have to define three things:
+[this](definitions/pydantic/version_update.py) minimal test case, you have to define three things: